 Slow Food in the UK – Board of Directors

 SHANE HOLLAND ( Executive Chair) Board Director for England.
 Shane is also Chairman of Plan Zheroes, the platform which connects surplus food with those in need.
-Having previously held CEO positions within the third sector, he is now MD of a management consultancy practice.
+Having previously held CEO positions within both business and the third sectors, he is now Managing Director of a consultancy practice.
 He has held Chair positions in a number of very large NFPs and membership organisations, in particular in regards to our most vulnerable citizens, their issues of food poverty & food skills, education, offending, and access to service.
 He is a governor of a special School which has food education, growing, and food enterprise as an integral part of its curriculum; Chairs the London Special Governors Association; and is a Trustee of Prisoners Penfriend.
 He frequently sits on expert panels, and caries out dozens of speaking engagements a year.
 A member for nine years, he is the group leader for both Slow Food London and Slow Food Virtual England